 decision to go to jail was a crucial turning point for the civil rights struggle."

 Yet, as King himself explains, the decision to be incarcerated allowed him to

 demonstrate his belief in the importance of freedom and justice.
 Cotton explains

 how Freedom Songs bolstered the hope of her and other supporters, and concludes

-with the assertion that the messages from Why We Can't Wait are relevant
+with the assertion that the messages from Why We Can't Wait

 and as urgent today as they were in Birmingham in 1963.